mawinkler/playground-one/docs/getting-started/life-cycle.md

     $ pgo --apply ecs
     ```

-    A default workload is deployed automatically.
+    A vulnerable default workload is deployed automatically.

 ## Query Outputs and State